decentralized-identity/didcomm.org/site/content/protocols/mediator-coordination/2.0/readme.md

 ---

 # Motivation
 Use of the forward message in the Routing Protocol 2.0 requires an exchange of information.
-The _Recipient_ must know which endpoint and routing key(s) to share, and the _Mediator_ needs to know which keys should be routed via this relationship.
+The _Recipient_ must know which endpoint and routing did(s) to share, and the _Mediator_ needs to know which did should be routed via this relationship.

 ## Roles
 There are two roles in this protocol: